mike-lischke/vscode-antlr4/README.md

 ## Release Notes

+Note: there are sometimes holes between release numbers, which are caused by the need of re-releasing a version due to release problems.
+The do not change anything in the extension code.

+### 2.2.4
+- You can now specify an alternative ANTLR4 jar file for parser generation and also use custom parameters.
+Both values can be set in the generation settings of the extension.
+- Handling of debug configuration has been changed to what is the preferred way by the vscode team, supporting so variables there now.
+- Further work has been done on the sentence generation feature, but it is still not enabled in the extension, due to a number of issues.
+Help is welcome to finished that, if someone has a rather urgent need for this.
+- The extension view for ANTLR4 grammars now shows only relevant views for a specific grammar (e.g. no lexer modes, if a parser grammar is active).
+- Code evaluation for grammar predicates has been changed to use an own VM for isolation.
+Plays now better with vscode (no need anymore to manually modify the imports cache).
+- Updated ANTLR4 jar to latest version (4.8.0).
+It's no longer a custom build, but the official release.
+- ESList has been enabled and the entire code base has been overhauled to fix any linter error/warning.

 ### 2.2.0
-- Update to latest antlr4ts version.
+- Update to latest `antlr4ts` version.
 - Added a new view container with sidebar icon for ANTLR4 files.
 - Added lists of actions and predicates in a grammar to the sidebar.
 - Added support for predicates in grammars.
 Code must be written in Javascript.
-- Improved stacktrace display in debug view.
+- Improved stack trace display in debug view.
 - Reorganized documentation, with individual documents for specific aspects like debugging.
 - Enhanced parsing support for tests, with an overhaul of the lexer and parser interpreters.
 - Textual parse trees now include a list of recognized tokens.
 - Improved sentence generation, using weight based ATN graph traveling.
 Added full Unicode support for identifier generation and a dedicated test for this.
 Still, the sentence generator is not yet available in the editor.
 - Overhaul of most of the used extension icons (with support for light + dark themes).
 - Added a reference provider.
-- Fixed Bug #87: Omitting startrule doesn't fallback to first parser rule (when debugging)
+- Fixed Bug #87: Omitting start rule doesn't fallback to first parser rule (when debugging)
 - Graphs no longer need an internet connection (to load D3.js).
 Instead it's taken from the D3 node module.
 - Added content security policies to all graphs, as required by vscode.